All Walks Beyond the Catwalk: Education

 All Walks Beyond The Catwalk have engaged with 33 different colleges and universities, providing lectures across the UK aimed at inspiring undergraduates to change practice within their chosen field.
 Since launching in 2009, several colleges have changed their curriculum to include 'Diversity' as a module: Edinburgh College of Art, The Arts University College at Bournemouth, Nottingham Trent University, Ravensbourne, Portsmouth University and Toronto Metropolitan University in Toronto.

 Diversity Network

 In June 2011, All Walks created the Diversity Network in collaboration with Edinburgh College of Art.
 Launched in conjunction with government minister Lynne Featherstone, it promotes "emotionally considerate" design and practice through educational methods and research.
-The course is led by Director Mal Burkinshaw and connects academics across the UK, facilitating knowledge exchange and the sharing of best practice on the theme of diversity and engagement with users’ needs and feelings.
-As well as showcasing new academic projects relating to diversity, it promotes these values within the fashion industry, and to fashion designers and opinion formers of the future.

-In April 2013, The Diversity Network held the Body Talks symposium at Inspace in the University of Edinburgh.
-The key speakers were from H&M, All Walks, the charity BODY and the Vestoj-Journal of Sartorial Matters and they attracted a multidisciplinary audience of people at all career stages, leading to a student project with H&M.

-Diversity Network partners have played a leading role in Beauty by Design: Fashioning the Renaissance, a multidisciplinary project bringing together art historical research with contemporary fashion design to stimulate debate about beauty and body image.
-Launched at the Scottish National Portrait Gallery in September 2012, the project culminated in a major exhibition at the Gallery which ran from November 2014 to January 2015 and attracted over 152,000 visitors.

-Building on previous funding from the Research and Knowledge Exchange Office at the College of Arts, Humanities and Social Science, the Royal Society of Edinburgh (RSE) has awarded the Diversity Network funding to design new cultures of communication for fashion industries.
-The project will work towards the Diversity Network Fashion Forum 2018, to demonstrate to the public how fashion can be used to promote and increase self-esteem.

-In addition to research, the Diversity Network educates students on the importance of developing a more responsible, diverse and emotionally considerate response to fashion design and communication.
-For example, all fashion design projects at ECA now require the students to consider how their work will cater for the needs of a customer base varied in size, age, race and height.
+The course is led by Director Mal Burkinshaw.

 Advocacy

 All Walks Beyond The Catwalk have contributed to a variety of parliamentary campaigns and initiatives on how diversity and individuality in fashion can make an impact in the wider world.
 The organisation is part of the UK government expert advisory committee on body confidence, previously chaired by former Equalities Ministers Lynne Featherstone and Jo Swinson.

 In 2012, All Walks collaborated with MP Caroline Nokes to create the first Body Confidence Awards from Parliament.